lucasOlivio/delivery-logistic/README.md

     python app.py
     ```

-  - To displey the information from a specific motoboy:
+  - To display the information from a specific motoboy:

     ```
     python app.py --motoboy <id_motoboy>